Southern Illinois Multimodal Station

 Southern Illinois Multimodal Station (SIMMS) is a project that has local and regional significance.
-The proposed SIMMS will serve a population that is currently underserved and demonstrates a greater need than the Carbondale population as a whole.
-The SIMMS will provide an improved and efficient equitable distribution of transportation opportunities and access to resources at the proposed central location.
-Equally important, the development of SIMMS will allow transit riders to connect to points as much as 120 miles away in a more direct manner, and be the fundamental conduit to improved connectivity.
+The proposed SIMMS will serve a currently underserved population and demonstrates a greater need than the Carbondale population as a whole.
+The SIMMS will provide an improved and efficient equitable distribution of transportation opportunities and resource access at the proposed central location.
+Equally important, the development of SIMMS will allow transit riders to connect to points as much as 120 miles away more directly and be the fundamental conduit to improved connectivity.

 The City of Carbondale is seeking public comment on a Federal Transit Administration Disadvantage Business Enterprise Goal Plan.